EthanLiu1108/USYD/README.md

 # USYD
-For recording my cs learning
+For recording my cs learning in USYD